Livedeath2k/Synology-Compatibility-Hack/HowTo/Powershell-GetNASData.md

 ## 5. Check the Result

 * If the script runs successfully, it will print completion messages in the PowerShell window.
-* The output containing the list of disk drives and their model numbers will be saved to:
+* The output containing the list of disk drives, their model numbers and the database file will be saved to:
     `C:\Temp\Listing.txt`
 * The script automatically creates the `C:\Temp` directory if it doesn't exist.
 * If errors occur (e.g., connection failed, wrong password, SSH disabled), error messages or warnings will be displayed in the PowerShell window.
 Review these messages to troubleshoot the issue.